ruman1609/ruman1609/README.md

 ## The name is Rudy Rachman, I'm from Samarinda, Kalimantan Timur, Indonesia
 Right now I'm still a student in Mulawarman University, and interesting at learning in
-1. artificial intelligence,
+1. Artificial Intelligence,
-2. mobile development, and
+2. Mobile Development, and
-3. website
+3. Website

 <br>